shalzz/ethereum-worker/README.md

 in a database which are unlikely to change save for the latest few blocks (80-100 for ethereum) to account for a chain re-org.

-Which is why we among others like Cloudflares Ethereum Gateway service has decided to go with this approach.
+Which is why we, among others like Cloudflares Ethereum Gateway service, have decided to go with this approach.

 ## Try it for free